Rishabbh-Sahu/fetch_info_docker_implementation/README.md

 ```buildoutcfg
 docker images
 ```
- - Run the docker image
+ - Run the docker image.
+Worth to note the mapping of the ports from 5000-local to 5000-docker
 ```buildoutcfg
 docker run -d -p 5000:5000 flask-rest-api
 ```